Benefits of a Modified Duties Program

 The longer a worker remains off work, the more difficult it can be for them to return to employment– be it their pre-accident work or any form of work in general.
 A worker does not need to be ready to return to their regular duties in order to perform meaningful and productive work.
 Having an established Modified Duties Program provides the opportunity to bring a worker back to the workplace when they are able and potentially making a positive impact on their recovery.

-Additional information about Modified Work Programs can be found on the WCB Alberta website, as well as a general tool kit for setting up modified duties.
+Additional information about Modified Work Programs (MPW) can be found on the WCB Alberta website, including guidelines on formalizing a MWP .
 In order to be truly effective, a modified duties program should be tailored to individual organizations and their needs.

-If you would like more information on how to design and implement a Modified Duties Program for your organization, you can connect with us on our Facebook page, through our Twitter account, on our LinkedIn profile and you can always email us at BCL.Calgary@bclconsulting.ca or at BCL.Edmonton@bclconsulting.ca.
+If you would like more information on how to design and implement a Modified Duties Program for your organization, you can contact us directly during business hours through our chat feature or by calling 1-844-377-9545.
+You can connect with us on our Facebook page, through our Twitter account, on our LinkedIn profile and you can always email us at [email protected] or at [email protected].